dvusd/SiestaWriter/README.md

 * Specify an input file/folder with the "-i" option.
 * Specify an output location for the generated files with "-o".
 * Process a folder recursively with the "-r" option.
 This will generate the files in a tree structure that mimics the input tree.
-* When processing files recursively, it is recommended that you also add the "-m" option so that the input folder structure will be mirrored onto the destination.
 * A verbose mode is available with "-v".
 * The script also supports a command-line argument for statically declaring the type of template to use when processing a file or folder containing JS class definitions.
 For this, specify "-t" followed by one of these types:
 ** 'button', 'controller', 'form', 'generic', 'grid', 'model', 'panel', 'store', 'tab', 'toolbar', 'tree', 'window'